microsoft/HoloLensNavigationForRobots/Setup/SETUP.md

 ![Check for Eigen in Package Manager Console](../img/HololensNavigation_VS2019_CheckEigenPackage.png)

-However, ff you see the following message in the console:
+However, if you see the following message in the console:
 ```
 Some NuGet packages are missing from this solution...
 ```